MicrosoftDocs/sql-docs/docs/reporting-services/extensions/delivery-extension/deploying-a-delivery-extension.md

      The value for **Name** is the unique name of the delivery extension.
 The value for **Type** is a comma-separated list that includes an entry for the fully qualified namespace of your class that implements the <xref:Microsoft.ReportingServices.Interfaces.IDeliveryExtension> interface, followed by the name of your assembly (not including the .dll file extension).
 By default, delivery extensions are visible.
 To hide an extension from user interfaces, such as the web portal, add a **Visible** attribute to the **Extension** element, and set it to **false**.

 5. Finally, add a code group for your custom assembly that grants **FullTrust** permission for your delivery extension.
-You do this step by adding the code group to the rssrvpolicy.config file located by default in %ProgramFiles%\Microsoft SQL Server\MSRS13.\<InstanceName>\Reporting Services\ReportServer.
+You do this step by adding the code group to the rssrvpolicy.config file located by default in ``%ProgramFiles%\Microsoft SQL Server\MSRS13.\<InstanceName>\Reporting Services\ReportServer``.
 Your code group might look like the following example:

     ```
     <CodeGroup class="UnionCodeGroup"